jake-lukasik/NFL-OU-Models/README.md

 ## Data

 The project relies on historical NFL game data, including team performance, player statistics, and betting lines for Over/Under.
-You will need to provide the data in the following format:
+To make your own predictions, will need to provide the data in the following format (see `week12_matchups.csv` in supplementary-material folder to see how to format exactly):

 ### Template Data Source